How can someone so tiny need so much stuff..?

 There are also indications that SIDS is increased by babies sleeping on toxic mattresses, so it is definitely worth buying a new one.

-As your baby can either fall under them or sooner than you know pull a light weight, fluffy blanket over his face, this type of bedding is potentially dangerous for your baby.
+…your baby can either fall under them or, sooner than you know, pull a light weight, fluffy blanket over his or her face.
+Therefore, this type of bedding is potentially dangerous for your baby.
 (SIDS again).

-You'll also need to buy a few sheets - make sure they are made of cotton, preferably from organic cotton to minimize the amount of toxic substances close to your baby.
+You’ll also need to buy a few sheets – make sure they are made of cotton, preferably from organic cotton to minimize the amounts of toxic substances close to your baby.

 You can buy a very simple one or one that can be rocked, play music, includes a lot of toys etc. It is all a matter of taste and price.

-But, the main thing to think about is to buy one that you can position so that your baby is lying flat on his back.
+But, the main thing to think about is to buy one that you can position so that your baby is lying flat on his/her back.

 This way, you can use the bouncer right from the beginning and your baby can sleep or look around close to where you are.